Models of G-spectra as presheaves of spectra: The bicategory and -category

 \subsection{The $G$-bicategory $\sE_G$ of spans: intuitive definition}

 Everything we do depends on first working equivariantly and then passing to fixed points.
-Following \cite[\S1.2]{GM}, we fix some generic notations.
+We fix some generic notations.
 For a category $\sC$, let $G\sC$ be the category of $G$-objects in $\sC$ and $G$-maps between them.
-Let $\sC_G$ be the $G$-category of $G$-objects and nonequivariant maps, with $G$ acting by conjugation.
+Let $\sC_G$ be the $G$-category of $G$-objects and nonequivariant maps, with $G$ acting on morphisms by conjugation.
 The two categories are related conceptually by $G\sC = (\sC_G)^G$.
 The objects, being $G$-objects, are already $G$-fixed; we apply the $G$-fixed point functor to hom sets.
-More generally, we can start with a category $\sC$ with actions by $G$ on its objects and again define a category $G\sC$ of $G$-maps and a $G$-category $\sC_G$ with $G$-fixed category $G\sC$.
+The reader may prefer to think of $\sC_G$ as a category enriched in $G$-categories, with enriched hom objects the $G$-categories $\sC_G(A,B)$ for $G$-objects $A$ and $B$.

 We apply this framework to the category of finite $G$-sets.
 We have already defined the $G$-fixed bicategory $G\sE$, and we shall give two definitions of $G$-bicategories $\sE_G$ with fixed point bicategories equivalent to $G\sE$.
 The first, given in this section, is more intuitive, but the second is more convenient for the proof of our main theorem.